Skip to main content

 CVM’s (Unofficial) Walking Loop – Here at the CVM, many of us have found walking routes we like.
 Mine is this one.
 If you don’t mind walking through a bit of grass, you can do a scenic 0.80 mile loop around the hospitals and main building in about 15 minutes.
 The “Loop” is mostly paved, but does have a section that requires you to go “off-road” (through some grass).
 A quick lap around the building can help relieve stress, clear your head, and give you a chance to step back and reset.

-- CVM Gym – Located on the lower level of the Main Building, room D100 (across from the Wolves’ Den Cafeteria entry area).
+• CVM Gym – Located on the lower level of the Main Building, room D100 (across from the Wolves’ Den Cafeteria entry area).
 The CVM gym is a small space, featuring an array of exercise equipment that includes treadmills, bikes, free weights, and other strength training items.
 Use at your own discretion (a disclaimer is posted near the entrance to the space – please red carefully before using the gym).
 This space is badge-entry only.
-Look for upgrades to this space in the 2022-23 academic year!

 Resources for People with Disabilities